On the geometry of silent and anisotropic big bang singularities: Scalar field matter

 where there is no summation on $A$ in the first term on the right hand side of (\ref{eq:thetamtwomfpAB}). \end{lemma} \begin{remark} Note, in particular, that

 \end{remark} \begin{proof} Compute

 The lemma follows. \end{proof}

 In order to estimate the scalar field, it is sufficient to appeal to the fact that it satisfies the wave equation $\Box_{g}\phi=0$ and to the results of \cite{RinWave}.
-In fact, we have the following result.
+In fact, we have the following proposition.

-\begin{prop} Let $0\leq\cweight\in\ro$, $1\leq l\in\zo$ and assume the standard assumptions, cf. Definition~\ref{def:standardassumptions}, and the $(\cweight,l)$-Sobolev assumptions to be fulfilled.
-Let $\kappa_{1}$ be the smallest integer strictly larger than $n/2+1$ and assume the $(\cweight,\kappa_{1})$-supremum assumptions to be satisfied.
+\begin{prop} Let $0\leq\cweight\in\ro$, $n\geq 3$, $1\leq l\in\zo$ and assume the standard assumptions; see Definition~\ref{def:standardassumptions}; and the $(\cweight,l)$-Sobolev assumptions to be fulfilled; see Definition~\ref{def:sobklassumptions}.
+In particular, the spacetime is $n+1$-dimensional.
+Let $\kappa_{1}$ be the smallest integer strictly larger than $n/2+1$ and assume the $(\cweight,\kappa_{1})$-supremum assumptions to be satisfied; see Definition~\ref{def:supmfulassumptions}.
 Assume, moreover, that there is a constant $d_{q}$ such that

 for all $t\leq t_{0}$.
 Finally, let $\phi$ be a solution to $\Box_{g}\phi=0$.
 Then, if $l\geq \kappa_{1}$,

 for all $\tau\leq 0$.
 Here $\a_{l,n}$ and $\b_{l,n}$ only depend on $n$ and $l$; and $C_{a}$ only depends on $s_{\cweight,l}$, $c_{\cweight,\kappa_{1}}$, $d_{q}$, $(\bM,\bge_{\refer})$ and a lower bound on $\theta_{0,-}$.
 Moreover, $\a_{n}$ and $\b_{n}$ only depend on $n$; and $C_{b}$ only depends on $c_{\cweight,\kappa_{1}}$, $d_{q}$, $(\bM,\bge_{\refer})$ and a lower bound on $\theta_{0,-}$.
 Finally,